 The Alberta College of Art + Design offers four-year undergraduate programs leading to Bachelor of Fine Arts and Bachelor of Design degrees.
 First Year Studies is a common first year experience for both degrees.
-The Bachelor of Fine Arts and Bachelor of Design programs emphasize studio practice placed in social and cultural contexts through an integrated studio and liberal studies curriculum.
+The Bachelor of Fine Arts and Bachelor of Design programs emphasize studio practice placed in social and cultural contexts through an integrated studio and Critical and Creative Studies curriculum.